zsxkib/diffusion-pipe/README.md

 Currently supports Flux, LTX-Video, and HunyuanVideo.

 **Work in progress and highly experimental.** It is unstable and not well tested.
 Things might not work right.
-I haven't tested it on Windows, as I use Linux exclusively for all my ML dev work.

 ## Features
 - Pipeline parallelism, for training models larger than can fit on a single GPU